MobilePayDev/MobilePay-Subscriptions/docs/authentication.md

 ### QuickStart: follow our QuickStart to start building your integration

 - More information about integration steps are  [here](https://developer.mobilepay.dk/subscriptions-main)
-- Pick an OpenID Connect library: we recommend <a href="https://github.com/IdentityModel/IdentityModel.OidcClient2">Certified C#/NetStandard OpenID Connect Client Library for native mobile/desktop Applications</a>
+- Pick an OpenID Connect library:
 - FAQ's for OpenID Connect <a href="https://developer.mobilepay.dk/faq/oidc">here</a>
 - Integration is based on common standard OpenID Connect.
 You can find more [here](https://developer.mobilepay.dk/developersupport/openid/).
 - Video tutorial [here](https://developer.mobilepay.dk/developersupport/openid/tutorial)